sdhaduk/quizmify/README.md

 # Description

-I created a web application that allows the user to take an AI generated quiz on any topic they choose, how it works:
+I created a web application that allows the user to take an AI generated quiz on any topic they choose.

+How it works:
 1. The user logs in with a Google account
 2. The user fills in a form that allows them to:
     * Choose the topic